srvaroa/repocket/README.md

 Run
 ---

+You *MUST* have `links2` installed (links should also work, but you'll need to create an alias.)

     cargo run -- -k $CONSUMER_KEY \
                  -t $ACCESS_TOKEN \
                  -o $TARGET_DIR

-The $CONSUMER_KEY is obtained by creating a new application in the GetPocket web interface at https://getpocket.com/developer/apps/new.
+The `$CONSUMER_KEY` is obtained by creating a new application in the GetPocket web interface at https://getpocket.com/developer/apps/new.
-Feel free to use mine: 80615-3ec69aeda3dd38e7f216ba94
+Feel free to use mine: 85480-9793dd8ed508561cb941d987

 Once you have it, run:

-    ./retrieve_token 80615-3ec69aeda3dd38e7f216ba94
+    ./retrieve_token.sh 85480-9793dd8ed508561cb941d987

 And follow the instructions.
 You'll need to open a link in your browser (where you are assumed to be logged into Pocket) and authorize the application (this will redirect to a non existent page, just ignore it).

 Now go back to the script and press any key to continue.
-You'll see the
+You'll see the `$ACCESS_TOKEN` on screen.
-$ACCESS_TOKEN on screen.

 TODO
 ----